Cerro Sechín: History

 Who developed Cerro Sechin, how it was constructed, and the nature of the site's ceremonies are unknown; little is known about the community associated with the site.
 The site dates to 1600 BC, approximately the end of the Periodo Arcaico Andino period and early Formativo Inferior period.
 It was completed before 2000 BC but remained in use until about 1500 BC, before the start of the Chavín culture.

 Rigorous excavation and research occurred at Cerro Sechin after its 1937 discovery by Tello and Xesspe.
 He felt that this monument was proof of the influence of the Chavin culture in the Casma Valley.
 However, later research determined that Cerro Sechin predates the shrine of Chavin, making Cerro Sechin the forerunner of the architecture and iconography of Chavin.
 In terms of function, Cerro Sechin served as a central administration place for production, distribution and food stocks, and also of worship as a ceremonial center.

 Architecture

 There are several buildings, made from clay and stone.
-One of the clay building, remodeled in three phases, dates between 2400 and 2300 BC.
+One of the clay buildings, remodeled in three phases, dates between 2400 and 2300 BC.
 Flanking the main buildings are two other buildings (Building A and Building C) and two platforms (platform Julio Cesar Tello and platform Rafael Larco).
 The main building is 51 sqm and 4 m in height.
 Though roofs no longer survive, their design is evidenced on pottery vessels.
-The temple, rectangular in design with rounded corner, was constructed of conical adobes; its entrance is on the north side.
+The temple, rectangular in design with rounded corners, was constructed of conical adobes; its entrance is on the north side.
 Its perimeter wall of monoliths or stelae is of earlier construction.
 A double staircase, about 4 ft high, leads to the top.